openvmp/partcad/docs/source/tutorial.rst

 Inspect the assembly
 --------------------

-When you edit ASSY files that are used in the current PartCAD package, saving the file makes it displayed automatically.
+When you edit ASSY files in the current PartCAD package, the assembly is displayed automatically on save.
-Press ``Save`` (Ctrl-S or Cmd-S) to save the assembly file and to trigger an automatic inspection of the assembly. ``OCP CAD Viewer`` view will appear on the right if it's not open yet.
+Press ``Save`` (Ctrl-S or Cmd-S) to save the assembly file and trigger an automatic inspection of the assembly.
+The ``OCP CAD Viewer`` view will appear on the right if it's not open yet.